Helen Clark: First term: 1999–2002

 The 1999 general election produced a historic moment for New Zealand; for the first time, two women, Clark and Shipley, campaigned against each other as leaders of the country's two major parties.
 Clark repeatedly stated her desire to "govern alone" rather than as part of a coalition.
 However, in the lead up to the election, Labour made overtures to the left-wing Alliance.
 Clark addressed the Alliance's annual conference in August 1998.
 On polling day Labour returned 49 seats, an increase of 12, ahead of National's 39 seats.
-The first Clark-led Cabinet linked Labour with the Alliance.
+The first Clark-led Cabinet linked Labour with the Alliance and supported by the Green Party.
 Alliance leader Jim Anderton served as Deputy Prime Minister under Clark until 2002.
 The full ministerial team, and portfolios, was announced on 9 December—12 days after the election—and the new government was sworn in the following day.
 The coalition partners pioneered "agree to disagree" procedures to manage policy differences.
 Such procedures lessened the chances of Cabinet becoming publicly divided and running the risk of losing the confidence of the House of Representatives.

 In January 2000, the then Police Commissioner, Peter Doone, resigned after The Sunday Star-Times alleged he had prevented the breath testing of his partner Robyn, who had driven the car they occupied, by telling the officer "that won't be necessary".
 Both Doone and the officer involved denied this happened.
 Doone sued the Sunday Star-Times for defamation in 2005, but the paper revealed they had checked the story with Clark.
 She confirmed this, but denied that she had made attempts to get Doone to resign and defended being the source as "by definition I cannot leak".
 Clark also responded by saying that National supporters had funded Doone's defamation-suit.
 Opinion on the significance of this incident varied.

 In 2000, Labour MP Chris Carter investigated the background of one of Clark's Cabinet colleagues, Māori Affairs Minister Dover Samuels, regarding allegations of historic statutory rape.
 Ex-convict John Yelash claimed that Carter had approached him to help with the investigation; a claim that Carter denied.
 Clark backed her MP, referring to Yelash as a "murderer" when he had in fact been convicted of manslaughter, a less serious offence.
 Yelash sued Clark for defamation, resulting in an out-of-court settlement.

-In April 2001, Clark met with Chinese President Jiang Zemin during an official visit to Beijing.
+In April 2001, Clark met with Chinese president Jiang Zemin during an official visit to Beijing.
 Jiang referred to the Prime Minister as an "old friend".
 He stated that China hoped to "establish bilateral long-term and stable overall cooperative relations [with New Zealand]".
 Clark strongly supported China's entry into the World Trade Organization.